tedyoung/LeanBookWiki/README.md

 IntelliJ IDEA Setup:

-Make sure you have added `;?*.story` to the end of the Resource Patterns under Settings > Compiler so that IDEA will copy over the story files to where the .class files are.
+Make sure you have added `;?*.feature` to the end of the Resource Patterns under Settings > Compiler so that IDEA will copy over the Cucumber Feature files to where the .class files are (i.e., the target).
-This is due to the following configuration of JBehave:

-`.useStoryLoader(new LoadFromClasspath(this.getClass()))`